prveres/ATom-Interactive-Profile-Explorer/README.md

     - Elevated daytime Cl2 (2-8 pptv) was observed in the remote marine free troposphere (2-7 km altitude) during ATom-3 and ATom-4.
 We propose a unified evaporative degassing mechanism: marine aerosol carrying pre-loaded halide reservoirs from MBL cycling is lofted into dry free-tropospheric air, triggering water loss, auto-acidification, and Cl2/BrCl release.

-    - This work is described in: **Veres, P. R., D. Jeong, J. A. Neuman, et al.** (in preparation), *Evaporative degassing of marine aerosol as a source of Cl2 in the remote free troposphere*, J. Geophys.
-Res.
-Atmos.
+    - This work is described in: **Veres, P. R., D. Jeong, J. A. Neuman, et al.** (in preparation), *Evaporative degassing of marine aerosol as a source of Cl2 in the remote free troposphere*

     - ## Data Sources and Citations